The COVID-19 vaccine will be available to all Australians in 2021. Read about side effects, restrictions, travel and more.

 - chills, fever or feeling feverish

 If you experience a less-serious side effect but you're worried, speak to your doctor or healthcare provider.
 You can take medicines containing paracetamol if you need relief from pain or fever.

 Serious side effects of COVID-19 Vaccine AstraZeneca

-Any injectable vaccine can cause an allergic reaction in some people.
+Any injectable vaccine can also cause an allergic reaction in some people.

 Contact your healthcare provider immediately or go straight to the emergency department at your nearest hospital if you notice any of these symptoms of an allergic reaction:

 - rash, itching or hives on the skin